 Version Date Summary of changes/updates Revised by: 1.1 20/02/17 Addition of list of members of H&S Committee, reference to the HSE website for additional information, an updated reference to The Work at Height Regulations 2005 and amendment 2007 and a number of minor typing corrections.
-John Durnell 1.2 19/02/18 Changes to the list of members of the H&S Committee, Change of name from Senior Management Team to Executive Board, clarified subsidiaries as 'wholly owned subsidiaries'.
-Under 6.2 Consultation with employees added 'and trade union representatives'.
+John Durnell 1.2 19/02/18 Changes to the list of members of the H&S Committee, change of name from Senior Management Team to Executive Board, clarified subsidiaries as 'wholly owned subsidiaries'.
+Under 6.2 Consultation with employees added 'and trade union representatives.
 Under 6.9 Work equipment new section on noise and vibration.
-Updated facilities & IT to Business Resources Team Nikki Bateman/John Durnell
+Nikki Bateman/John Durnell